• Skip to primary navigation

 🥢 What is Tteokbokki?

-Tteokbokki (떡볶이) is a popular Korean street food that consists of rice cakes simmered in a spicy red chili sauce.
-There are many variations of this dish, some can include cabbage, eggs, cheese, and more.
+Tteokbokki (떡볶이) is a popular Korean street food consisting of rice cakes simmered in a spicy red chili sauce.
+It has recently gained popularity thanks to Korean culture’s influence through dramas, K-pop, and fashion.

 Ingredients like rice cakes, tofu, green onions, gochujang, and vegan sausages.